 DSM stands for DiskStation Manager, and version 7.0 is the latest.
-It’s the first and exciting major upgrade in five years.
+It’s the first and most exciting major upgrade in five years.
 But just because it’s available doesn’t mean you should upgrade your NAS box right away.

-Indeed, while DSM 7 is totally worth the wait — it’s the latest and much-improved version of arguably the best NAS software — I’d still recommend certain users to wait a bit longer before putting it on their production server.
+Indeed, while DSM 7 is worth the wait — it’s the latest and much-improved version of arguably the best NAS software — I’d still recommend certain users to wait a bit longer before putting it on their production server.

 Synology DSM 7: An overall major improvement with some surprises